uncopenweb/jsonic/doc/js.rst

             String name of the channel.
 Defaults to :const:`default` if not specified.

       :type args: object
-      :return: A deferred callback with a :ref:`say notification <started-say-notice>` when the speech command is processed (before) and a :ref:`say notification <finished-say-notice>` when the speech utterance finishes (after)
+      :return: A deferred callback with a invoked with no parameters when the say command is processed (before) and invoked with a completion flag (after) when the utterance finishes playing (true) or is interrupted (false)
       :rtype: :class:`JSonicDeferred`

    .. method:: setProperty(args)